siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 002 Energy Flows.md

 u(\mathbf{r}),
 $$

-says only how energy is distributed across the extent of $u$.
+says only how energy is configured across the extent of $u$.
 If another registered configuration differs from it, we may label the two records

 $$